Canby, Oregon: Arts and culture

 The city's library is part of the Library Information Network of Clackamas County.

 Canby is the home of the Clackamas County Fairgrounds, where the annual Clackamas County Fair and Rodeo has been held since 1907.
 The fairgrounds, located north of Oregon Route 99E, are used in August for the fair and year-round for other events.

 Canby is home to the Canby Depot Museum and Hart's Reptile World.

 Education

 Canby students are served by the Canby School District, which includes Canby High School.

 Media

 The Herald-Pioneer is the city's weekly newspaper.
-It was previously named the Canby Herald, and had covered the city and published under that title for nearly 100 years, since 1922, until merging in 2020 with the Molalla Pioneer, a jointly owned newspaper focused on nearby Molalla.
+It was previously named the Canby Herald, and had covered the city and published under that title for nearly 100 years, since 1922, until merging in 2020 with the Molalla Pioneer, a jointly owned newspaper focused on nearby Molalla, Oregon.
 As of September 2018, Canby is also served by The Canby Current, a digital news source and twice-weekly podcast formerly known as the Canby Now Podcast.